2025 Anaconda shooting: Investigation

+Legal proceedings

-On August 11, 2025, the defendant made his first court appearance in a county court in Anaconda where the judge set a $2 million bond on the condition that the defendant would waive his right to confidentiality, not change his address, not engage in any criminal activities, avoid any contact with the alleged victim's families, and not enter any bars or taverns.
-On September 3, a district judge granted the prosecution's request to hold the defendant without bail in the interest of public safety after defense attorneys raised concerns about his mental health.
-The defendant entered a plea of not guilty and a trial was scheduled for January 12, 2026.
+On August 11, 2025, Brown made his first court appearance in a county court in Anaconda where the judge set a $2 million bond on the condition that the defendant would waive his right to confidentiality, not change his address, not engage in any criminal activities, avoid any contact with the alleged victim's families, and not enter any bars or taverns.
+On September 3, a district judge granted the prosecution's request to hold Brown without bail in the interest of public safety after defense attorneys raised concerns about his mental health.
+On that date, Brown was also charged with four counts of deliberate homicide, one count of arson, one count of theft, and one count of evading law enforcement.
+Brown entered a plea of not guilty and a trial was scheduled for January 12, 2026.
 A prosecuting attorney told the court a decision on whether to pursue the death penalty remained pending.

-On October 1, in an omnibus hearing memorandum filled out by both state and defense attorneys, questions were raised about the suspect having a "mental disease or defect" which would inhibit his ability to defend himself during his sentencing.
-The suspect's defense attorneys also requested a change of venue.
+On October 1, in an omnibus hearing memorandum filled out by both state and defense attorneys, questions were raised about Brown having a "mental disease or defect" which would inhibit his ability to defend himself during his sentencing.
+Brown's defense attorneys also requested a change of venue.
+On December 16, Brown was found unfit to stand trial and the planned January 2026 trial was suspended.
+Brown was scheduled to be placed in a mental health facility and put into the custody of the director of the Montana Department of Health and Human Services for 90 days to undergo examination by a psychiatrist or clinical psychologist.
+A status hearing was scheduled for March 2026.
+Brown was admitted to the Montana State Hospital on January 12, 2026, where Anaconda-Deer Lodge county attorney Morgan Smith said the hospital had "developed an individualized treatment plan, as is required by statute, to assist in regaining fitness" for trial.
+Smith also that the state was considering filing a motion to pursue involuntary medication for Brown so that he may be fit to stand trial.
+On March 16, during the scheduled status hearing, Smith said that she and Brown's defense attorney had reached an agreement to have another status hearing on May 13.